-SPRINGFIELD, Mo. - Greene County Prosecuting Attorney Dan Patterson announces that Johnny Lee Cooper, 30, of Springfield, Missouri was convicted on August 15, 2019 by a Greene County Jury of ten counts of statutory rape in the first degree, attempted statutory sodomy in the first degree, and statutory sodomy in the first degree following a four day trial before the Honorable Thomas Mountjoy.
+SPRINGFIELD, Mo. - Greene County Prosecuting Attorney Dan Patterson announces that Johnny Lee Cooper, 30, of Springfield, Missouri was sentenced Friday, 10/18/2019, for a total of two life sentences for his convictions for ten counts of statutory rape in the first degree, attempted statutory sodomy in the first degree, and statutory sodomy in the first degree.
+The defendant had previously been convicted following a jury trial before the Honorable Thomas Mountjoy.